However, the health care industry in the USA might make a different decision.

 I remember the day before my uncle’s operation.
 They were going to move the tubes for his dialysis treatment into his arm.
 The left arm just like his mom had it.
 I could see the fear masked behind his eyes.
 He tried to keep it together but I could tell he was falling apart.

 His eyes are now swallowed by dark around them.
 His once tanned skin is now pale and colorless.
-And although he laughs, I can hear the breaths of pain hidden between those
+And although he laughs, I can hear the breaths of pain hidden between those moments of joy.

 He woke.
 Weeks had passed.
 Now he has a longer chance of raising his kids, of seeing them grow up.
 My Uncle Jose deserves to live.